Lewisham, Tasmania

-Lewisham is a locality and suburb of [Sorell] in the local government area of Sorell, in the Sorell and surrounds region of Tasmania.
+Lewisham is a locality and suburb in the local government area of Sorell, in the Sorell and surrounds region of Tasmania.
 It is located about 35 km north-east of the town of Hobart.
-The 2016 census determined a population of 691 for the state suburb of Lewisham.
+The 2021 census determined a population of 799 for the locality of Lewisham.

 History

-The locality is named for the family of Dr Arndell Lewis, an Australian politician.
+The locality is named for the family of Arndell Lewis, an Australian politician.
 It was proclaimed as a town in 1957, and changed to a suburb/locality in 1988.
 The shore of Pitt Water forms the western and south-western boundaries.

 Road infrastructure

 The C340 route (Lewisham Scenic Drive) runs south from the Arthur Highway through the locality, providing access to other localities.